m1ner79/blogspace/data/blog/event-driven-documentation.md

 summary: ''
 ---

-This article is a bit different from the other articles.
+This post is a bit different from the other articles.

 In my previous posts, I have written for absolute beginners, but this one is for developers looking to automate and formalize documentation generation for event-driven projects.

-In this guide, to generate documentation, I am using the AsyncAPI which is an open source initiative striving to create _**" the industry standard for defining asynchronous APIs"**_.
+This guide is directed toward folks looking for instructions on how to generate documentation using their AsyncAPI files.
+Event-driven APIs are not the same as the synchronous APIs you usually document with OpenAPI or GraphQL.
+Many people use AsyncAPI now, and it is time to provide the community with a guide that shows what options the community has to render documentation on the client-side.

 Oh, if you are still not sure about Client-Side Rendering or Server-Side Rendering, then you can read all about it here 👉 [Website rendering for beginners](https://michals-corner.vercel.app/blog/website-rendering-for-beginners) (shameless plug 😉).